thiagolimaop/stackoverflow/README.md

 ### Table of Contents

-This project was mostly builded to get some findings related to diversities in a specific country using the stackoverflow’s survey of 2018, 2019 and 2020.
+This project was mostly builded to get some findings related to diversities in a specific country using 2018, 2019 and 2020 stackoverflow survey.

 It’s possible to manipulate the variables to make a similar study in other countries.